Curtisaurus/section-1-homework/README.md

 **Methods**

+- changed title to reflect page contents

--replaced all div tags with corresponding semantic elements relating to specific content (eg. section, article, aside, figure)
+- replaced all div tags with corresponding semantic elements relating to specific content (eg. section, article, aside, figure)

--placed background image located in CSS into img tag in HTML to include alt attribute
+- placed background image located in CSS into img tag in HTML to include alt attribute

--added alt attribute to all images
+- added alt attribute to all images

--commented out major HTML segments and element, class, and id selectors in CSS
+- commented out major HTML segments and element, class, and id selectors in CSS

--fixed non-functional nav link by pointing to previously nonexistant id
+- fixed non-functional nav link by pointing to previously nonexistant id

--condensed redundant selectors into singular class or element selectors
+- condensed redundant selectors into singular class or element selectors

--removed unnecessary class/id selectors from new semantic elements; replaced with proper element selector
+- removed unnecessary class/id selectors from new semantic elements; replaced with proper element selector

 **Preview**
 ![functioning website with refactored code](./refactored.png)

-See the final product[HERE](https://curtisaurus.github.io/section-1-homework/)
+See the final product [HERE](https://curtisaurus.github.io/section-1-homework/)